kshprenger/cv/cv.typ

 = About Myself
-I am currently interested in gaining basic work experience as an intern in your company.
-That experience in my opinion will allow me to improve my skills and also will provide a good understanding of industrial and research development.
+System level software engineer.
+Experienced in distributed system organization and multi-procressor programming.
-\\  Having a particular interest in distributed system organization, I want my skills to be enhanced in that sphere for future perspective.
+I want my skills to be enhanced in that way for future perspective.
+Currently focusing on studying Byzantine Fault Tolerance.
-I am considering the industrial approach more valuable in the way it will provide more complex and interesting tasks.
+Considering the practical approach more valuable in the way it will provide more complex and interesting tasks.

 = Education